bobtwinkles/voxelvolume/README.md

   - GLEW
   - GLM

+The code may build under Cygwin or OSX, but this code wasn't written with an eye to portability and thus likely only works on Linux.

 if you want to build the basic renderer (which just continually scrolls through the dataset, not particularly interesting) you also need GLUT.

 To build, create a directory somewhere outside of the source tree and then

     cmake path/to/source